fhdcs/Starbucks-Capstone/README.md

-**Problem statement
+**Problem statement**

 in this challenge i am trying to answer the questions about the Starbucks mobile app customers:
- -  What is the most age demographic group the Starbucks mobile app users are living into?
+ -- What is the most age demographic group the Starbucks mobile app users are living into?
- -  For males,what is the most age demographic group?
+ -- For males,what is the most age demographic group?
- -  For females, what is the most age demographic group?
+ -- For females, what is the most age demographic group?
- -  What is the average customer spend in Starbucks transaction?
+ -- What is the average customer spend in Starbucks transaction?
- -  Who are the top 10 customers for Starbucks mobile app?
+ -- Who are the top 10 customers for Starbucks mobile app?
- -  What is the most common (most completed) Starbucks offer ? i am also going to create a model to mimic the Starbucks mobile app user behavior to try to predict wither they will respond to an offer or not.
+ -- What is the most common (most completed) Starbucks offer ?

+i am also going to create a model to mimic the Starbucks mobile app user behavior to try to predict wither they will respond to an offer or not.

-**Data Sets
+**Data Sets**

 The data is contained in three files: